Intensive Workshops and Retreats Versus Gradual Growth

 Often, people who are not emotionally and mentally ready, participate in intensive retreats or workshop and suffer as a result.
 This brings a bad name for personal and spiritual growth, causing people to regard them with contempt.
 But these methods do work, but they have to be applied correctly and gradually, and tailored a bit differently for each person.

 Would you consider lifting 100 pounds, if you did not train with weight lifting first, sail a boat alone, without learning and training first, or climb the Everest Mountain, before getting enough physical training and mountain climbing practice?
 What would happen, if you attempt any of these activities, without training?
 It would be disastrous.
 The same goes for participating in intensive inner development programs, without getting ready first.

-I am not speaking against participating in such programs, but such things have to be attempted gradually, without instigating undue pressure on the body, the conscious mind and the subconscious mind.
+I am not speaking against participating in such programs, but these things need to be attempted gradually, without instigating undue pressure on the body, the conscious mind and the subconscious mind.

-Please note that I have used the example of a meditation retreat, but the same applies to every other method of inner practice.
+Please note that I have used the example of a meditation retreat, but the same applies to every other method of inner training.

 The purpose of the article is not to discourage you, but to encourage you to use more common sense and judgment, to understand that real and lasting results need time, effort and practice.
 Open your eyes and mind to new ideas, techniques and methods, and don't reject the new.
 On the other hand, do not accept everything without thinking and learning the facts and details.

-The subconscious mind often stores too many repressed memories, thoughts and emotions, which can hurt you, if let them out in an uncontrolled manner.
-Gradual release, not too much intensively is better, and can lead to stable and real inner growth, enabling you to deal more comfortably with all of these repressions, clear them away, and gain real inner strength and peace.
+The subconscious mind stores too many repressed memories, thoughts and emotions, which can hurt you, if let them out in an uncontrolled manner.
+Gradual release is much better.
+It can lead to stable and real inner growth, enabling you to deal more comfortably with all of these repressions, clear them away, and gain real inner strength and peace.